5 Cheap Additions to Make to Your Home Today

-Maybe you’re happy with the colour scheme but it just needs a cheer-up.
-If not, think about how a different colour might help shift the atmosphere and feel of a room.
+Maybe you’re happy with the color scheme but it just needs a cheer-up.
+If not, think about how a different color might help shift the atmosphere and feel of a room.

 Perhaps your kitchen would benefit from a cheery yellow?
 Maybe that dingy hallway needs brightening up?
 Perhaps the bathroom needs toning down?

-Repainting some or all of you home can have a tremendous effect, and may encourage you to have a refresh by moving things around and disposing of some clutter.
+Repainting some or all of your home can have a tremendous effect and may encourage you to have a refresh by moving things around and disposing of some clutter.
 If the budget is tight, try creating a bright, bold feature wall.

 2. Rejuvenate the bathroom